expressjs/body-parser/README.md

 ### bodyParser.json(options)

 Returns middleware that only parses `json`.
+This parser accepts any Unicode encoding of the body.

 The options are:

 - `strict` - only parse objects and arrays. (default: `true`)
 - `limit` - maximum request body size. (default: `<100kb>`)